-Complete the form below to have updates sent via email regarding new and current OpenOptix projects.
-You will not receive any email from this list other than OpenOptix updates and may unsubscribe at any time.
+Complete the form below to learn how to stand apart as an independent and have updates sent via email regarding new products and OpenOptix projects.

 OpenOptix is a community initiative for which the direction and goals are determined by you.
 Your participation is essential to the success of OpenOptix.
 The more participation we have, the better the quality we can produce, and the more results we can bring about.

 By providing free and open access to optical education the goals of the OpenOptix initiative are to: